Northern British Columbia

 (1806 - 1952), Fort St. James FORT WIKI

 Originally a North West Co. post known as Stuart Lake Post, then renamed as a Hudson's Bay Co. post beginning in 1822 (HBC records cover 1820 - 1902).
+Also known as Fort Nakasley and Fort New Caledonia.
 The current structure is a reconstruction of the fourth post, from 1896.
 It also features five restored buildings that date between 1884 and 1889, including the Men's House, Officers' Dwelling, and General Warehouse.
 This was the headquarters of the HBC's New Caledonia District in 1822.
 Admission fee.

 Fort Babine